The Stone of Destiny, The Hill of Tara

 Meath’s Boyne Valley.
 Newgrange is a Neolithic treasure doubling as an organic lightshow and a place of pagan sun worship.
 The UFO-shaped ring forts in Knowth and Dowth look like the answer to “Are we alone in the universe?”
 And we haven’t even mentioned the tingle from touching the Lia Fáil stone, site of so many royal crownings.

 You’d almost expect Indiana Jones to pop over the hill searching for the Ark of the Covenant.

 Torah & Tara

 It’s 1899 in London.
-A group of academics are on the hunt for the most spectacular find in modern religious history.
-Having traced Anglo-Saxon bloodlines to the tribes of Israel, their next point of interest is the whereabouts of the Ark of The Covenant, a chest containing the tablet inscribed with the Ten Commandments decreed to Moses by God.
+A group of academics with the Anglo Israel Association are on the hunt for the most spectacular find in modern religious history.
+Having traced Anglo-Saxon bloodlines to the tribes of Israel, they continue their research.
+Their next point of interest is the whereabouts of the Ark of the Covenant, a chest containing the tablet inscribed with the Ten Commandments decreed to Moses by God.

 If their information is correct, Irish folklore and history indicate that Ireland’s